dyakonoff/cuba-validation/README.md

 [TransactionListener.java](orderman/modules/core/src/com/haulmont/dyakonoff/orderman/service/TransactionListener.java)

-So, as we can see from this example, the [transaction listeners](https://doc.cuba-platform.com/manual-6.9/transaction_listeners.html) approach is very powerful, but may quite complex to implement and could be computationally heavy.
+We can see from this example that [transaction listeners](https://doc.cuba-platform.com/manual-6.9/transaction_listeners.html) approach is very powerful, but may be quite complex to implement and could be computationally heavy.

 [Top](#content)

 ## Presenting error messages to a user

-As we have seen above, three of the methods we have discussed use exception mechanism to notify client that some field has inappropriate value:
+As we have seen, three of the methods we have discussed above use exception mechanism to notify client that some field has inappropriate value:

 * Field.Validator method
 * Transaction listeners